A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Simulation Studies

-To further validate the strong control of our $\FAT$ procedure using the data-driven threshold $t_{\alpha}(\hat{\FDR}_{\lambda} )$, Figure~\ref{Figure-4} examines the control of $\FDR$ as well as power of the FAT, unadjusted, POET-PFA and PCA-PFA procedures for different combinations of $(T, \mu)$ when $N=1,000, \pi_0=0.95$.
-The left panels of Figure~\ref{Figure-4} depict the empirical $\FDP$ $[\mbox{i.e.}, \FDP( \hat{t}_{\alpha} ) ]$ of all settings, while the right panels are corresponding to the empirical power $[\mbox{i.e.}, S(\hat{t}_{\alpha} )/N_1 ]$.
-Clearly, the empirical $\FDP$s of our $\FAT$ procedure are all controlled at the nominal level $\alpha=0.01$, whereas the empirical $\FDP$ of unadjusted procedure is out of control for each scenario.
-Inherited from the unstable performance of the PFA methods as shown in Figure~\ref{Figure-3}, the POET-PFA and PCA-PFA procedures lack the ability to provide persistent strong control of FDR.
-Furthermore, the $\FAT$ procedure continues to be more powerful than the competing procedures even when these procedures lose their control for $\FDR$.
-The results are expected since subtracting common factors leads to higher signal-to-noise ratio.
+To further validate that the data-driven threshold $t_{\alpha}(\widehat{\FDR}_{\lambda} )$ provides strong control of the FDR, Figure~\ref{Figure-4} examines the control of the FDR as well as the power of the FAT, unadjusted, and PCA-PFA procedures for different choices of $\mu$ when $N=2,000$, $T=215$, and $\pi_0=0.90$.
+The left panel of Figure~\ref{Figure-4} depicts the empirical $\FDR$ [i.e., the average of 500 $\FDP( \hat{t}_{\alpha})$] for all settings, while the right panel corresponds to the empirical power [i.e., the average of 500 $S(\hat{t}_{\alpha})/N_1$].
+Clearly, the empirical $\FDR$s of our $\FAT$ procedure are all controlled at the nominal level $\alpha=0.05$, whereas the empirical $\FDR$s of the unadjusted procedure and PCA-PFA procedure are out of control in some scenarios.
+Furthermore, the $\FAT$ procedure continues to be more powerful than the competing procedures even when these procedures lose control of the FDR.
+The results are expected because subtracting common factors leads to a higher signal-to-noise ratio.

-\csubsection{Model Selection Consistency}
+\subsection{Model selection consistency}